The Amazon Tap is growing up, and hitting its stride as the portable Alexa device we'd hoped it could become.

 Portable Alexa on Tap

-From the pictures, I was expecting the Amazon Tap to be roughly the size of its predecessor -- it's not; it's much smaller.
-It's compact and lightweight at just over a pound and the mesh exterior makes it easy to grip, so you can cart it with you as you move from your kitchen to your patio.
+Obviously, nothing about the physical device has changed since the over-the-air update.
+The Tap is much smaller than the Echo.
+It's lightweight at just over a pound and the mesh exterior makes it easy to grip, so you can cart it with you as you move from your kitchen to your patio.

 Pay an extra $20 for a carrying case -- called the Amazon Tap Sling -- and you can hook it to your backpack and head out to the park to make use of that Bluetooth speaker functionality on the go.
 Amazon has said that portability is one of the most commonly asked for features with the Echo.
-The Echo Tap delivers, and with respectable battery life claims: 9 hours of streaming time, and about three weeks of stand-by on a single charge.
+The Echo Tap delivers.

 No more tapping

 What it didn't deliver before was the same level of convenience and personality of the other Alexa devices.
 Now, you can head into the settings on the Alexa app, and toggle the switch for "Hands-free" mode.
 Flip it on, and the Alexa app will give you a quick, one page tutorial walking you through how to control the Tap with your voice.

 Like with the other Echo devices, you simply need to say the wake word, "Alexa" followed by your command.
 The other Echo devices let you switch the wake word to "Echo," "Amazon" or "Computer," but I don't mind that those options are missing.

 You can mute and unmute the microphone by holding the play/pause button for three seconds.
 You can also put the Tap to sleep by hitting the power button.
 Holding the play/pause button is more tedious than punching the dedicated mute button on the Echo, but I'm willing to give the Tap a pass here, as it wasn't initially designed for this always-listening functionality.